Submitting your thesis

 Permission to exceed the page and word limits

 Should you need to exceed your word/page limit you must seek approval from the Director of Graduate Studies in your department.
-You and your supervisor must submit a letter requesting approval, giving reasons why it is necessary to exceed the limit.
-This must be submitted to the Graduate Office, 9 Parks Road.
+You and your supervisor must submit a letter/email requesting approval, giving reasons why it is necessary to exceed the limit.
+This must be sent to the MPLS Graduate Office (email@example.com).

 Examiners and Submission Dates